The Rise of Language Models in Mining Software Repositories: A Survey: Applications of Language Models in MSR

-Figures~\ref{fig:applications} and~\ref{fig:applications_artefacts} show the distribution of application types across both main and enabling contributions.
-For studies where LMs constitute the main contribution, classification is the most common category (42.4\%), followed by generation (28.2\%) and detection (9.4\%).
-Together, these three categories account for 80\% of the contributions.
-Classification is oriented toward issue reports, which alone account for nearly half of its instances (15 out of 36 studies), followed by pull requests, commits, and Stack Overflow posts (four studies each).
-Generation is similarly concentrated, but focused on code review artefacts (10 out of 24 studies produce review comments or full reviews) and repository-related outputs (e.g., issues, commits, pull requests), reflecting a strong interest in leveraging the generative capabilities of LMs to produce new artefacts from repository data.
+Figures~\ref{fig:applications} and~\ref{fig:applications_artifacts} show the distribution of application types across both main and enabling contributions.
+Among studies in which LMs constitute the main contribution, classification is the most common category (50\%), followed by generation (23.7\%) and detection (10.3\%).
+Together, these three categories account for 84\% of the contributions.
+Classification studies primarily focus on issue reports, which account for more than one third of the instances in this category (30 out of 78 studies), followed by pull requests and app reviews (nine studies each).
+Generation studies are particularly focused on code review artifacts, with 14 of 37 studies producing review comments or complete reviews, as well as repository-related outputs (e.g., issues, commits, and pull requests).
 Detection, in turn, is predominantly framed around quality and risk signals in communication channels, targeting phenomena such as uncivil or confusing comments~\cite{2025-53,SS1-7}, self-admitted technical debt~\cite{SS1-2}, and defective code changes~\cite{2025-97-1}.
-The remaining application types---extraction, retrieval, enhancement, and assessment---together account for 20\% of main contributions, indicating that they are either emerging research directions or are explored in more specialised contexts.
+The remaining application types---extraction, assessment, retrieval, enhancement, and prediction---together account for 16\% of main contributions, suggesting that they have received comparatively less attention in the current literature.